Causodes/Computer-Science-188-Secure-Software-Design---UCLA/application/README.md

 0. Setup a python virtual envrionement with virtualenv, which can be installed with `pip install virtualenv`.
 Running `virtualenv -p python3 .` from the **base** directory will set up a virtualenv, which can then be started with `source ./bin/activate`.
 1. Run `pip install -r application/requirements.txt`.
 This will install all the python libraries required to run the application.
 2. Run `python application/ui.py` to start the application without connection to the Chrome Extension.
 Note that internet connection is required to communicate with the server.

+### Note: Please do not create an absurd amount of users or entries, our database is running in free tier